irfanhakim-as/img-builder/README.md

 ## Installation

-First and foremost, ensure that your system has met all of the documented [pre-requisites](#pre-requisites).
+First and foremost, ensure that your system has met all of the documented [prerequisites](#prerequisites).

 ### Container